smithblack-0/WorkflowForge/docs/PR.md

 - **Straightforward Agentic Control System (SACS)**: Python-like flow control that compiles to efficient execution.
 A formal programming language, a DSL, with parse rules and hence error conditions.
 Also stages forward from the UDPL and builds the flow control factory.
 - **Zone Control Protocol (ZCP)**: Intermediate representation for prompt workflows.
 Internal to the system.
 Same purpose as LLVM.
-- **GPU-Native Token Triggered Finite Automata**: The secret sauce - a computer implemented entirely in tensors that supports Single Workflow, Multiple Streams.
+- **GPU-Native Token Triggered Finite Automata**: The secret sauce - a computer implemented entirely in tensors that supports Multiple Workflow, Multiple Streams.
 Since tokens can be matched to produce bool tensor masks, we can trigger using vector logic.

 The key technical breakthrough for the last, which may raise some eyebrows: **vector indexing in tensors is pointer dereferencing**.
 Add a program counter, and you can implement a complete computer that runs batched flow control entirely on GPU, never dropping back to Python.
-This enables Single Workflow, Multiple Stream generation where a single prompt with marked flow control runs across multiple batch elements, each making different decisions along the way.

 The key design insight that lead me to pursue: **C++ made hard tasks easy when previously we only had BASIC and Assembly.** With careful language design, we can perform a similar transformation for prompting workflows.
 The UDPL and SACS DSLs are designed to be so simple that a one-year ML intern could read them and roughly follow along with no prior exposure, then bring the questions back to their seniors.
 Who said the history of computing had no practical applications?